Primetalk/SynapseGrid/README.md

 SynapseGrid
 ===========

-A few more words about what SynapseGrid is:
+A few words about what SynapseGrid is:

 - framework for constructing systems that are:
   - reactive